 Information about liposuction

 Part 1 of 3

 This leaflet explains liposuction.
 It is important that you read this information carefully and completely.
 Please initial each page to show that you have read it.
 For information on the risks and complications of the surgery, and care after liposuction, see parts 2 and 3.

 What is liposuction?

 Liposuction involves removing fat by sucking it out through a tube.
-It is most effective for people whose weight is normal and who have firm, elastic skin.
+It is most effective for people whose weight is normal and who have have firm, elastic skin.
 It is not a substitute for losing weight.
 Why have liposuction?

 Liposuction can help to correct and improve the contours of parts of the body it is difficult to shift weight from.
 The areas that are most commonly treated by liposuction are the tummy, hips, buttocks, thighs, knees, neck and upper arms.
 Liposuction can also be used to remove lipomas (non-cancerous tumours of fatty tissue) and fatty swellings that can develop under men's nipples to look like breasts (gynaecomastia).
 What will happen before the procedure?

 You will meet your surgeon to talk about why you want surgery and what you want.
 The surgeon will make a note of any illnesses you have or have had in the past.
 They will also make a record of any medication you are on, including herbal remedies and medicines that are not prescribed by your doctor.
 Your surgeon will examine you, and may take some photographs for your medical records.
 They will ask you if you want to have someone with you during the examination, and ask you to sign a consent form for taking, storing and using the photographs.
 The surgeon will measure your height and weight to make sure that it is safe to do an operation.
 If you are overweight, or planning to become pregnant, your surgeon may suggest delaying your operation.
 How is the procedure performed?

 Liposuction is carried out using a thin tube called a cannula that is inserted through tiny cuts in the skin.
 The cannula is used to loosen the fat and make the body part being treated a nicer shape.
-Next, a special suction device is attached to the cannula, and the fat is sucked from the body.
-Finally, the cuts in the skin are sewn up.
+Next, a special Page 1 of 5 Please bring this form with you on the day of surgery.